Generic Power Sum Decompositions and Bounds for the Waring Rank: Introduction

-To improve our knowledge on $\rk(n,d)$, we may exploit outcomes of careful investigations on polynomials of low dimension and degree (such as those in \cite{K}, \cite{LT}, \cite{BGI}, \cite{D}), or on some classes of polynomials of special interest (as done in~\cite{CCG}).
-One may also look for general bounds, as in the recent preprint \cite{J}, which improves a bound given earlier in~\cite{BBS} (see also~\cite{BBS2}) by means of a modified version of the inductive procedure involved.
+To improve our knowledge on $\rk(n,d)$, we may exploit outcomes of careful investigations on polynomials of low dimension and degree (such as those in \cite{K}, \cite{LT}, \cite{BGI}, \cite{D}, \cite{D2}), or on some classes of polynomials of special interest (as done in~\cite{CCG}).
+One may also look for general bounds, as in \cite{J}, which improves a bound given earlier in~\cite{BBS}, \cite{BBS2}, by means of a modified version of the inductive procedure involved.
 Since the rank is not well-behaved in view of the inductive steps in~\cite{BBS} and~\cite{J}, the authors of the mentioned papers introduce auxiliary notions of rank, based on the minimization over decompositions that are `sufficiently generic' in some sense.
 They also need to provisionally focus on forms that \emph{essentially depend} on $n$ variables.
 For more details, see \cite[Introduction]{J}.
-In particular, in \cite[Definition~2]{J}, the \emph{open (Waring) rank} $\Ork(F)$ of a form $F$, and the maximum open rank $\Ork(n,d)$ for degree $d$ forms that essentially depend on $n$ variables, are introduced.
+In particular, in \cite[Def.~2]{J}, the \emph{open (Waring) rank} $\Ork(F)$ of a form $F$, and the maximum open rank $\Ork(n,d)$ for degree $d$ forms that essentially depend on $n$ variables, are introduced.
+With these notions, one can give estimates on $\Ork(n,d)$ by induction, and use the obvious inequality $\rk(n,d)\le\Ork(n,d)$ to get estimates on the Waring rank.
+Moreover, at the time of publishing of \cite{J}, no pairs $(n,d)$ with $\rk(n,d)\ne\Ork(n,d)$ were known, so that the general validity of the equality $\rk(n,d)=\Ork(n,d)$ could not have been excluded.

-Jelisiejew's bound on $\rk(n,d)$ is the best known at the time of writing (see \cite[Corollary~6]{J}, and take into account that $\rk(n,d)\le\Ork(n,d)$).
-The basic ingredients of the proof are the inductive procedure for $\Ork(n,d)$, analogous to that of \cite{BBS}, and the base case $\Ork(3,3)=5$.
-The starting point of the present paper was the simple remark that \cite[Corollary~6]{J} gives $\Ork(3,4)\le 9$, meanwhile $\rk(3,4)=7$.
-Hence, one expects that $\Ork(3,4)$ is strictly less than $9$.
-Such a result, together with \cite[Theorem~4]{J}, provides an improvement on \cite[Corollary~6]{J}.
-The surprise in the present paper is that $\Ork(3,4)=8$.
-Hence, on one hand, we have the desired improvement of the general bound (see \autoref{B1}); but, on the other hand, we get an example where $\Ork(n,d)$ is not a sharp bound $\rk(n,d)$ on ranks (for this part of the story, it suffices the inequality $\Ork(3,4)\ge 8$, which is a consequence of \autoref{Esempio}).

-One could wonder if the phenomenon `$\Ork$ strictly greater than $\rk$' might be confined to some special values of $(n,d)$ (like in the situation of the Alexander-Hirschowitz theorem).
-We shall state a further result that somewhat discourages this hope.
-Indeed, let us assume $n=3$.
-Whatever base case $\left(3,d_0\right)$ we choose, the inductive step in \cite[Theorem~4]{J} gives a bound of the form $\Ork(3,d)\le d^2/2+d/2-c$ for some constant $c$ and for all $d\ge d_0$.
-But \autoref{B2} gives $\rk(3,d)\le d^2/2-1/2$ for $d\ge 5$ odd, and this value is strictly less than $d^2/2+d/2-c$, for a sufficiently big~$d$.